sergedesmedt/CSharpLanguageFeatures/Article/Article.md

 ![Value Type behaviour vs Reference Type behaviour](valuetype_behaviour_output.PNG)

 Notice how:
  - for the value type, the value before and after the method call are the same, allthough we changed the value given to the method, inside the method.
-A copy was made before handing the value to the method and inside the method only this copy was changed.
+This is because a copy was made before handing the value to the method and inside the method only this copy was changed.
  - for the reference type, the value after the method call is the same as the changed value in the method: no copy was made but a reference to the value was given to the method.
 The method operated on the same instance as was given to the method.

 There are a few consequences which result from this choice, but we will handle them when we are on the subject.
 So just remember that the old style `Tuple`s are reference types, thus a `class`,  and the new style `ValueTuple`s are value types, thus a `struct`.